beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 I want to commit to writing imperfectly and want to resist the temptation to edit too much so I actually get posts out there.
 It's like a form of therapy and a mental exercise to be OK with just releasing imperfect things into the wild - I think mastering this will really make me a better person on many fronts - after all, done is better than perfect.

+---

+All in all, this routine takes around 2 hours max.
+A little longer if I take too long writing this blog post.
+Expect some shorter ones in the future too!